-Experience: Agencies applying must be an established, and operating not for profit, for profit or governmental agency as evidenced through documentation required in the application.
-Exhibits that show tax exempt status are required.
+Experience: Agencies applying must be an established and operating not-for-profit, for-profit, or governmental agency, as evidenced through documentation required in the application.
+Exhibits that show tax-exempt status are required.

 Faith-Based Agencies: Faith-based agencies are eligible to apply.
 HUD issued a final rule amendment allowing faithbased agencies to compete for CDBG funding on the same basis as other non-profits; however, CDBG funds cannot be used to support worship or religious instruction.
-Religious activities must be offered separately from the CDBG supported activity.
+Religious activities must be offered separately from the CDBG-supported activity.
 Faith-based agencies may not use direct CDBG funds to support inherently religious activities such as worship or religious instruction.
-Faith-based agencies that participate in the CDBG program shall not discriminate against a program beneficiary on the basis of religion or religious belief.
+Faith-based agencies that participate in the CDBG program shall not discriminate against a program beneficiary based on religion or religious belief.